TheNexter/Hackintosh-Ryzen-6-cores-MULTIPLE-GPU-AND-MOTHERBOARD/README.md

 # Hackintosh Opencore for Ryzen 3600 WITH B550 / B450 + AMD RX 6600-XT / 6800 / 6800XT / RX 6900XT / RX 480 / RX 580
 My hackintosh configuration is working in MacOS 12.2.1 (don't update to 12.3 for the moment) :

-Ok New EFI work in some part, i try to update my mac to latest version > impossible to restart, i am gonna try this night again with another idea.
-I am gonna publish the update this week if everything work
+OKKKKKK EFI is working i upgrade from 12.2.1 to latest > 12.5, i am gonna install clean opencore menu + try a little thing to avoid black screen at every boot and i publish that this night or next day

 ## My default Build